conventional-changelog/conventional-changelog/packages/conventional-changelog-writer/README.md

 conventionalcommitsWriter(context, options);
 ```

-It returns a transform stream and expects an object mode upstream that looks something like this:
+It returns a transform stream.

+It expects an object mode upstream that looks something like this:

 ```js
 { hash: '9b1aff905b638aa274a5fc8f88662df446d374bd',